ArnoSaine/postinumero/packages/vite-plugin-module-proxy/README.md

 // Not needed.
 Named exports are re-exported from the original module or
 // a subsequent proxy.
 // export * from "some-module";

-// Default exports are not re-exported.
-If the module has default
-// export, it must be re-exported of overwritten. export { default } from "some-module";

 // Override the default export export default function Component(props) {